What Do I Do With Waste from a Composting or Dry Toilet?

 1. In Dry Toilets (Simplett & Simplett Plus)

-Solid waste is collected in a removable container - usually 28-30 litres in capacity.
-You can use a biodegradable liner bag in the container to make emptying cleaner and simpler or pad out the container with newspaper at the bottom.
-When full, the bag and contents are transferred to an external composter for further processing, which will take some time.
+Solid waste is collected in a removable plastic container with a carrying handle - usually 28-30 litres in capacity.
+You can use a biodegradable liner bag in the container to make emptying cleaner and simpler, or pad out the container with newspaper at the bottom.
+When full, the bag and container contents are transferred to an external composter for further processing.
+This will take some time.

-• Add a bulking material to maintain the right balance for aerobic decomposition and reduce odours.
+• Add a bulking material to maintain the right balance for aerobic decomposition, and to reduce odours.

 • Turn the contents regularly and keep the pile moist (but not too wet) to encourage breakdown.

-It’s advisable to use composted human waste around trees, shrubs, or ornamental plants only, rather than directly on fruit or vegetable beds, unless local guidance permits.
+It’s advisable to only use composted human waste around trees, shrubs, or ornamental plants, rather than directly on fruit or vegetable beds, unless local guidance permits.

 2. In the Composting Toilet eco

-This toilet model is designed to composting inside the unit.
-Thanks to its insulated structure, the composting process can continue year-round - even during cold UK and Irish winters.
+This toilet model is designed to carry out the composting process inside the unit.
+Thanks to its insulated structure, the composting process can continue all year-round - even during damp and cold UK and Irish winters.

-• Use a spade to scoop out the matured compost from the hatch at the unit’s.
+• Use a spade to scoop out the matured compost from the hatch at the base of the unit.

-• Use the compost as top soil or compost for a 6 months in a different container for use as a mature compost material.
+• Use the compost as top soil (from 6-8 weeks) or compost for a further 6 months to produce mature compost material.

-It’s recommended to only remove the content up to the top of the service hatch, to ensure the composting process remains active.
+It’s recommended to only remove the compressed, composted contents up to the top of the service hatch, to ensure the composting process (above) remains active.

 What About Liquid Waste?